 If your symptoms reappear, your gynecologist will prescribe extended antibiotic treatment besides the other therapies.

 You can reduce the recurrence of bacterial vaginosis by doing the following:

 - Don’t douche since it increases the bacteria in your vagina

 - Take a probiotic meant to control your vaginal bacteria.
+You can easily find probiotics for bacterial vaginosis in the market today.
 Love Wellness has a great one!

 - Limit the number of sex partners